Black Mouth Cur

-The Black Mouth Cur, also known as the Southern Cur, Southern Black Mouth Cur, and the Yellow Black Mouth Cur, is a medium to large sized breed of cur-type dog from the United States.
-Originating in the south of the country, the breed is a popular hunting companion used to hunt a large variety of game.
+The Black Mouth Cur, also known as the Southern Cur, Southern Black Mouth Cur, and the Yellow Black Mouth Cur, is a medium- to large-sized American breed of dog of cur type.
+It originated in the south of the country, and is a popular hunting companion, used to hunt a large variety of game.

 History

-The Black Mouth Cur's origins are in the Southern United States where it is known by a number of names including the Southern Cur, Southern Black Mouth Cur, and the Yellow Black Mouth Cur.
-There are a number of stories about the breed's ancestry, the most commonly held story is the breed descends from dogs brought to southern Mississippi by European settlers, among these progenitor European dogs included Belgian Malinois.
-In this environment these dogs were bred into their current form as a popular cur-type hunting dog, and from Mississippi they spread to the mountains of Kentucky, Missouri, North Carolina and Tennessee; and eventually into the Big Thicket region of Southeast Texas.
+The origins of the Black Mouth Cur are in the Southern United States, where it is known by a number of names including the Southern Cur, Southern Black Mouth Cur, and the Yellow Black Mouth Cur.
+There are a number of conjectures about its ancestry, of which the most common is that it descends from dogs – among them some Belgian Malinois – brought to southern Mississippi by European settlers.
+In this environment these dogs were bred into their current form as a popular cur-type hunting dog, and from Mississippi they spread to the mountains of Kentucky, Missouri, North Carolina and Tennessee, and eventually into the Big Thicket region of Southeast Texas.
 It is claimed the title character in Fred Gipson's novel Old Yeller was a Black Mouth Cur.
-In 1987 a breed club was formed to support the breed, the Southern Black Mouth Cur Breeders Association, and in 1998 the breed was recognised by the United Kennel Club.
+In 1987 a breed club, the Southern Black Mouth Cur Breeders Association, was formed, and in 1998 the breed was recognised by the United Kennel Club.
 Northern state dog rescue organizations have been actively transporting rescue dogs of the breed from shelters in the south.

 Florida counterpart

-They are a known genetic contributor to the ubiquitous and overlooked "Florida brown dog."
-These dogs are variously known as a Florida Cur, Florida Cow Dog, Florida/Cracker Cur, and Florida Cracker dog.
+The Black Mouth Cur is a known genetic contributor to the common "Florida brown dog", variously known as the Florida Cur, Florida Cow Dog, Florida/Cracker Cur, or Florida Cracker dog.
 Originating from Florida, this cattle herder has been serving as a defense against wild cats, boars, and bears since the early days of cattle ranching in the region.
 The Florida Cracker Cur is bred for its working ability.
 It typically has a muscular body and a well-developed snout.
 Compared to other curs, it tends to be slightly larger and heavier-boned.
 Coat colors include brown, white, or black, often with white spots on the feet and chest.
 It is often confused with the Black Mouth Cur.
 (Note: “According to history, Spanish explorer De Soto brought the first stock of Florida Cracker Cur with him.
 He arrived in the Sunshine state in 1539 with cattle.
 Since the Florida Cracker Cur is an all-around working dog with a sharp nose, it adapted well to the swamplands.”)
-Most Florida brown dogs have a mix of Labrador Retriever, some black mouth cur, and a small amount of hound in their ancestry.
+Most Florida brown dogs have a mix of Labrador Retriever, some Black Mouth Cur, and a small amount of hound in their ancestry.
 "Nip" and "Tuck" were Florida Cracker Curs gifted to one of the protagonists by the Indians in A Land Remembered, a history of Florida, the best selling novel by Patrick D. Smith.